Conservative groups go against Trump, Oz in Pa. Senate race | Times Leader

 Click here to subscribe today or Login.

-HARRISBURG, Pa.
-(AP) — Several prominent conservative groups are getting involved in Pennsylvania’s race for U.S. Senate and backing candidate Kathy Barnette as an alternative to , the celebrity heart surgeon endorsed by former President .
+HARRISBURG — Several prominent conservative groups are getting involved in Pennsylvania’s race for U.S. Senate and backing candidate Kathy Barnette as an alternative to Mehmet Oz, the celebrity heart surgeon endorsed by former President Donald Trump.

 The anti-tax Club for Growth endorsed Barnette on Wednesday and has begun airing TV ads on her behalf.
 That follows the anti-abortion Susan B. Anthony List’s decision on Tuesday to back Barnette over Oz.